GoogleCloudPlatform/storage-sdrs/README.md

 2)  [the Hibernate Configuration file](./src/main/resources/hibernate.cfg.xml).

 The sample appConfig.xml file contains example settings that can be leveraged for a development deployment.
 In general, values that are well known at compile/build/package time can be directly set in the applicationConfig file.
+For more details on these settings see, [Configurable Values](./readme/README-executor.md#configurable-values)

 However, values that need to be injected post build (during deployment) are set by token replacement environment variables.
 See this sample [environment file](./scripts/deployment/mig/scripts/env.txt).